-CIL funds will be targeted at the following schemes, which are listed in order of priority:
+Funds collected under the provisions of the Community Infrastructure Levy (CIL) will be targeted at the following schemes, which are listed in order of priority:

 - 1. Contributions to an expanded public realm scheme. - 2.
 Contributions towards new community facilities, such as new library space. - 3.
 Contributions towards road improvements, including new cycle routes and facilities, as well as safer pedestrian crossings and the potential remodelling of the Bridgewater Road roundabout. - 4.
-Contributions towards a shopfront improvement scheme.
+Contributions towards a shopfront improvement scheme and associated guide.